k0retux/fuddly/docs/source/data_model.rst

   - ``MH.Custo.NTerm.CollapsePadding``: By default, this mode is *disabled*.
     When enabled, every time two adjacent BitFields (within its scope) are found, they will be merged in order to remove any padding in between.
 This is done "recursively" until any inner padding is removed.
+(Note this customization is currently only supported for *generation* purpose and not for *absorption*.)

   For *generator* node, the customizable behavior modes are: